We contribute with New York content for Glamour Brazil. This post was about 9 best speakeasies in New York City that are secret spots!

 But, if your in town with friends, family, or if you live here, but don’t have time to organize a dinner, your birthday, a small event, let us help you out!

-Photo Credits: Courtesy of Venues, Max R. Sequeira Photography, Smoke & Oakum’s Gunpowder Rum and The Creamynals
+Photo Credits: Courtesy of venues and Max R. Sequeira Photography, Smoke & Oakum’s Gunpowder Rum and The Creamynals